ambrosia13/HoneyShaders/README.md

 ## Currently adds:

 - Bloom that applies to both terrain and the sun & moon
-- Translucent & in-fluid blur
+- Underwater & under lava tinting and blur
 - More is planned!

 ## Known issues: